How to Work from Home

 Benefits of Working from Home for Employers

-As working remote has increased in popularity, employers have learned to take advantage.
+Employers realize that there are many benefits of hiring remote workers.
 With technology infrastructures that support mobility in already in place, such as Skype, companies can leverage existing functionality to allow employees the opportunity to work remote.

 - Employee Benefits – Companies can now use “remote” days as a benefit for existing and new employees.
 Programs include one day home per week or five days home per month.